ivrnca/fraud-detection-api/README.md

 # 🕵️‍♀️ Fraud Detection API with FastAPI

 An end-to-end machine learning API that detects fraudulent credit card transactions.
-Built with ❤️ using Python, FastAPI, and a Random Forest classifier.
+Built using Python, FastAPI, and a Random Forest classifier.

 ---